Bachelor of Science in Bioinformatics

 Internship Opportunities

-BSc(Bioinformatics) students are provided with ample opportunities to gain work experience in the industry as well as local and international research laboratories relating to bioinformatics and health data science.
+BSc(Bioinformatics) students are provided with ample opportunities to obtain work experience in the field of bioinformatics and health data science as well as in local and international research laboratories.
 An internship can be taken as a credit-bearing course during the semester, or as a non-credit bearing experience during the summer break.
-The workplace learning experience will enable students to apply knowledge gained during their studies in real work environments.
+This workplace learning experience will enable students to apply academically acquired knowledge in real work environments.

 Programme Structure